Skip to main content

 • Stations must be placed along roads designed as “EV alternative fuel corridors."
 (More on that below.)

-Our hired EV infrastructure contractors will determine final charging station locations along each road.
+The private EV infrastructure companies awarded grant funds will determine final charging station locations along each road.

 EV alternative fuel corridors are roads approved by the federal government on which states may use federal NEVI funding to build EV charging stations.
 Oregon has 11 roads designated as an EV alternative fuel corridor: Interstates 5, 82, 84, 205 and 405; US Highways 20, 26, 95, 97 and 101; and OR Highway 42.
 ODOT may propose additional roads for designation over the next five years.